ogs22/cookbook/glossary/colatitude.md

-An angle that measures how far an object on the surface of a sphere is from one of the sphere's poles.
-It is equal to 90° - latitude.
+An angle that measures how far an object on the surface of a sphere is from one of the sphere’s poles.
+It is equal to 90$^\circ$ - latitude.